 Electricity

 Repair category 2

-Notes The electrical installation was not fully inspectable.
-Some rooms would benefit from additional socket outlets and further future upgrading may therefore be required.
+Notes The electrical installation has been at least partially modernised in recent years however some older style components were noted and some rooms would benefit from additional socket outlets.
+Further future upgrading should therefore be anticipated.